psfblair/fable_redux_skeleton/README.md

 # NOTE: This skeleton is not yet viable!!

-In the project's current state, mouse click events that propagate state changes to the Redux reducer are not being propagated to cause re-rendering of React components, and it's unclear why.
-It's possible that using a synonym for int as the state container looks like mutable state to Redux, but wrapping the int in a union type didn't help.
+In the project's current state, I haven't figured out how successfully to connect the React components to the state.
+This is supposed to be done using the `connect` function.
+However, the component returned by `connect` is a JS `function`, whereas the React type validator is requiring that it be of type `object`.
+Not sure why this is the case or how to fix it.

 I don't plan on returning to this project to make it work, so if you'd like to use this skeleton be prepared to invest the time in getting it to work.